Crystal Lemanski and Kevin Morin are the same age, both Detroiters, but worlds apart. Changes to a key property tax break could keep it that way.

 On the neighborhood level, the proposal maintains NEZs in the city’s most affluent neighborhoods, while eliminating the designation in lower-value areas to put it elsewhere.

 Vibrant neighborhoods of historic homes including Sherwood Forest, Palmer Woods, the University District, Green Acres, Boston Edison, and Indian Village will keep the break.
 In those areas, tax delinquency is far less of a problem than it is in the rest of the city, and housing values have more than rebounded since the recession, with sales in recent years ranging from $130,000 to more than $1 million.
 For context, the median sales price for a home in Detroit in 2018 was $35,000.

-Neighborhoods in jeopardy of losing the assistance, meanwhile, include five densely occupied lower-value areas that each contain hundreds of eligible homeowners who've neither opted in nor obtained a poverty exemption.
+Neighborhoods in jeopardy of losing the assistance, meanwhile, include five densely occupied lower-value areas that each contain hundreds of eligible homeowners who've neither opted in nor obtained a poverty exemption, an analysis by Deadline Detroit found.
 The neighborhoods are located near Eight Mile and Wyoming, Eight Mile and Meyers, Cadieux and Mack Avenue, Southfield and Joy roads, and Six Mile and Livernois.

 Neighborhoods where NEZs will be created include lower-value areas in Southwest and northeast Detroit where there previously were none, including Conant Gardens, Mohican Regent and Springwells.
 Higher-value neighborhoods will benefit from new designations too, including historic Corktown, North Corktown and Hubbard Farms.

 Five of nine city council members had contributed to the draft map obtained by Deadline Detroit in February.
 The map is expected to be unveiled and debated in March, with approval targeted for the summer tax season.